cfbolz/pypy-15-blog/blogpost.rst

 JIT Status 2011
 ---------------

-So, the Eurostars project has ended, what's the status of the JIT?
+So, here we are at the end of the Eurostars project, what's the status of the JIT?
 Well, it seems this meta-tracing stuff really works!
 We finally started actually believing in it, when we reached the point in 2010 where self-hosting PyPy was actually faster__ than bootstrapping the VM on CPython.
 Speeding up the